Vereniging Martijn: Police investigations

 The home of the organization's president, Ad van den Berg, was raided by police in October 2010; downloads of illegal material had been traced back to Van den Berg's internet connection.
 It was announced in March 2011 that large quantities of child pornography were found among the confiscated material, and even more material, including computers, was confiscated when Van den Berg was arrested on 29 March.
-In October 2018 he was convicted of possession of child pornography, and sentenced to three years imprisonment.

 Suspects in the Amsterdam sex case, an investigation into the abuse of tens of children in Amsterdam kindergartens, were members of MARTIJN.

 Priests' involvement

 On 20 May 2011, Herman Spronck, the head of the Dutch arm of the Salesian Catholic order, confirmed to RTL Nieuws that a priest under him had been on the board of MARTIJN until the Van den Berg raids.
 He added, "Of course we reject this and distance ourselves from this personal initiative."
 RTL obtained interviews both with Spronck and the priest (73-year-old "Father Van B.") in which the two defended adult-child sex as not always damaging.
 The priest concerned had prior convictions for child sexual abuse.
 The provincial for the Salesians, Jos Claes, opened disciplinary procedures against Spronck.